-In the MathML definition of the term shown above, the bound variables in the lambda expression are tagged with references to terms in the SBO quantitative parameter (for k) and SBO participant role (for R) branches.
+In the MathML definition of the term shown above, the bound variables in the lambda expression are tagged with references to terms in the SBO systems description parameter branch (for k and R).
 This makes it possible for software applications to interpret the intended meanings of the parameters in the expression.
-This also permits to convert an expression into another, by using the MathML 2.0 formula contained in the SBO terms associated with the parameters.
+It also allows conversion of an expression into another, by using the MathML 2.0 formula contained in the SBO terms associated with the parameters.

-The interaction branch of SBO defines types of biological processes, events or relationship involving entities.
+The occurring entity representation branch of SBO defines types of biological processes, events or relationship involving entities.
 It lists the types of biochemical reactions, such as binding, conformational transition, or cleavage, and also the different controls that modify a biochemical reaction, such as inhibition, catalysis, etc.

-Figure 29: Partial expansion of some of the terms in the interaction branch.
+Figure 29: Partial expansion of some of the terms in the occurring entity representation branch.